Insurance12 min read

 How to Verify the Rules Before You Schedule

 Use this guide for exam strategy, then confirm the current licensing steps with official sources before you pay for an appointment.
-Property and casualty licensing is state-administered, and administrative details can change even when the insurance concepts stay the same.
-Check the New York insurance department first, then the testing vendor candidate handbook, then the application path used after passing.
+Property and casualty licensing is state-administered, and administrative details — testing vendor, fees, scheduling — can change even when the insurance concepts stay the same (New York itself moved its exam administration to PSI Services).
+Check the New York DFS website first, then the PSI candidate handbook, then the application path used after passing.
 The NAIC state insurance department directory is the safest way to find the current regulator site, and NIPR state requirements can help you confirm post-exam application steps where NIPR is used.

 For exam content, keep two buckets separate.
 The national bucket includes property policies, casualty policies, liability principles, negligence, risk management, policy structure, exclusions, conditions, endorsements, and claims concepts.
 The New York bucket includes regulator authority, producer licensing, unfair practices, cancellation and nonrenewal rules, state auto requirements, residual market mechanisms, and local compliance duties.
 When a question includes a deadline, dollar limit, filing duty, required notice, or licensing step, ask whether it is a general insurance concept or a New York rule.